leocengia/SCI-repo/README.md

 > the property's office instead
 > of on site].

+**Agent-normalized template text**

+For same-day bookings made within 24 hours before arrival, check-in time is available at [insert check-in time] [at the property's office instead of on site].

 **Important information**

 Correct time format examples: noon, 6 PM, midnight, 10 AM; AM and PM.
 Do not add times like this: 12am, 12pm,
 6am-8 am

+<a id="template-039"></a>

 #### Template 39: City Tax in Langkawi, MYS (192)